Matthew-Rimbert/Analyzing-Time-Series-Data/README.md

 ## 📋 Overview

-This project, created by **Matthew Rimbert**, is part of the INFO400 - MongoDB® and Python® course at American Public University System.
-The project focuses on analyzing time series data to extract meaningful statistics and identify trends using Tesla stock market data.
+This project focuses on analyzing time series data to extract meaningful statistics and identify trends using real-world stock market data.

 ### 📈 Summary